What is Credential Theft?

 The dangers of credential theft extend beyond inconvenience.
 The repercussions can be severe, depending on the type of account compromised and the information accessed.
 For instance:

-• Network Compromise: Stolen credentials can give attackers access to entire networks, enabling them to deploy ransomware, steal more data, or move laterally within the system to escalate privileges and gain control over critical infrastructure.
+- Network Compromise: Stolen credentials can give attackers access to entire networks, enabling them to deploy ransomwareWhat is Ransomware?Ransomware is a type of cyberattack in which the attacker infects a computer with malicious software that encrypts the victim’s data.
+The computer usually becomes locked, presenting a…, steal more data, or move laterally within the system to escalate privileges and gain control over critical infrastructureWhat is Critical Infrastructure?Critical infrastructure refers to the fundamental systems, assets, and facilities that are essential for the functioning of a society and its economy.
+These are the foundational elements….

 How to Protect Against Credential Theft